simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_1/cover_image_part2.jpg" alt="Cover Photo" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 In my previous post, I shared the steps for loading email data, extracting features, and cleaning text.
-Now that the data is cleaned, the next step is to transform all text into a numerical format that machine learning models can interpret - this process is called vectorisation.
+Now that the data is cleaned, the next step is to transform all text into a numerical format that machine learning models can interpret - this is called vectorisation.
 Essentially, vectorisation is a way of converting text into mathematical representations.

 <br>